Why it’s Important to Control the White Balance Settings on Your Camera

 When the white balance is correct in a digital photograph, white will appear white and all colors in the photo will look as they do naturally.
 If the white balance is not set correctly, your photos will have an unusual color cast across them.
 A white object will not look white.

 Did you know that light can be colored?
 Not only LED, neon, or fluorescent lights, but natural daylight can have a distinct color cast.
 This can have a marked effect on the outcome of your photos.
 White balance in a camera filters the light, so the colors look right.

 Before we delve into the details of white balance, it helps to have an understanding of color balance in photography.
 This is the adjustment of the intensity of various colors in an image (typically the primary colors of Blue, Green, and Red).
 The objective of adjusting colors is so that they render correctly.
 The general method used is often called gray balance.

-Color balance changes the mixture of colors in a photograph and it’s used for color correction.
-Photographic image data from your camera’s digital sensor is digitally transformed from their original values or level to new values needed to appropriately reproduction the image.
+Color balance changes the mixture of colors in a photograph, and it’s used for color correction.
+Photographic image data from your camera’s digital sensor is digitally transformed from their original values or level to new values needed to appropriately reproduce the image.
 Color correction is essential because the initial image from the camera sensor does not match the human eye, so the camera has to compensate for those differences.

 What is White Balance?